Hi, I'm Hannah. I'm a freelance writer living in Melbourne, Australia.

 The photographs, to me, were reminiscent of Shakespeare's A Midsummer Night's Dream, so to complement my story I borrowed a few words from The Bard himself.

 Photo credit: Projects of Imagination/Renee Stamatis

 I'm the General Manager of Scarf, a Melbourne social enterprise which I co-founded in 2010.
 At Scarf, we believe hospitality can transform lives.
-We partner with Melbourne's best restaurants and provide opportunities to young people seeking asylum, and young people from refugee and migrant communities who are facing barriers to work.
+We partner with Melbourne's best restaurants and provide opportunities to young people seeking protection, and those from refugee and migrant backgrounds who face barriers to work.
 Our programs include awesome hospitality training, mentoring and paid work experience.
 For three years I managed Scarf's marketing and communications, from writing web copy to press releases to training inductions.
 As well as managing the Scarf team, I also look after social media, website copy and monthly e-newsletters.

 VISIT THE SCARF WEBSITe

 Photo credit: Peter Tarasiuk

 The Clifton Richmond

 In 2013 I undertook a project for Melbourne creative studio Koodoz Design (now August).